From Abuse to Homelessness, Child Poverty starts at Home

-Adults often become prone to violence, losing patience if not hope, and gradually lose a sensitivity that is vital for the healthy development of children.
-All things considered, it’s in fact a miracle that so many kids and parents come out of such experiences with only minor damages.
-But many also get out of this with scars for life.
+All things considered, it’s in fact a miracle that so many kids and parents come out of such experiences (homelessness, war, discrimination) with only minor damages.
+But many also get out of it with scars for life.

 Child poverty sends us back to parents’ responsibility toward their descendants.
 There is nothing indeed that kids can do about their state of poverty - and they shouldn't have to.
 They have no choice and there's not much they can do about it but endure it or be sent to forced labor.